AntjeRocks/stinkefurz/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Questions related to MB-Lab
+about: Questions related to Stinkefurz
 title: ''
 labels: ''
 assignees: ''

 ---